ycz0512/ycz0512.github.io/_portfolio/project-1.md

 **2024.12**  \|  [PDF](https://ycz0512.github.io/assets/AWR_Guarantees.pdf)

-The AWR algorithm is based on maximizing the expected improvement of successive policy iterates.
+The AWR algorithm is derived from maximizing the expected improvement of successive policy iterates.
 According to the performance difference lemma, the expected improvement can be expressed as:
 <img src='/images/AWR/expected_improvement.png'>
 To circumvent the need to collect samples from the new iterate policy, one can formulate the following constrained policy search problem: